Mortgage Loan Originator

 Craig met Gene Mitchell while they were both working for the same lender.
 The two became friends and started working together as a team, with Craig handling the client contact and Gene taking care of the paperwork and processing.
 In 2009, they joined Catalyst Mortgage.

-“As partner at Catalyst, I can give clients extremely competitive pricing,” Craig says.
+“As a senior member of the Catalyst team, I can give clients extremely competitive pricing,” Craig says.
 “I’m not an employee at a big bank who has to charge high fees.
 I know what that’s like, because years ago, I was that guy at a big bank charging those fees.”
 Referrals are Craig’s primary source of business.
 “You give someone a great deal up front, and then three of their friends do business with you,” he says.
 “It’s a great honor when you do a loan and the client refers their daughter or their neighbor.
 When you do multiple loans in the same family, you know you’re doing something right.”

 Craig encourages clients to shop his loans against other lenders.
 How often does another lender beat his loans?
 “Pretty much never,” he says, “but if someone did, I’d advise my client to take it because it would be a fantastic deal.”
 He’s also happy to be a “second opinion” for clients already working with another lender.
 “I’ll offer them my best deal up front and educate them on how loans are priced.
 This doesn’t mean they have to use me for their loan.
 If they’re three to four weeks ahead in the process with another lender, and they can negotiate the price to be equal to mine, then I’d advise them to stay with that lender.”